St. Croix 360

 Comments

-1. johnpersico says
+1. johnpersico Avatar

 I question some of the data in this article.
 5 to 11 gallons of manure a day is a pretty wide range.
 Particularly, when the sources I look at suggest 1 to 2 gallons as more likely.
 I think there is enough concern about the risks of this CAFO without exaggerating or providing misleading data.